Mārtiņš Peniķis: Later life

-From 1921 to 1924 Peniķis was general inspector of the army.
-From 1928 to 1934 he was commander in chief of the Latvian Army.
-In 1934 he reached the maximum service age and retired.
+From 1921 to 1924, Peniķis was general inspector of the army.
+From 1928 to 1934, he was commander in chief of the Latvian Army.
+In 1934, he reached the maximum service age and retired.
 In retirement he researched Latvian history and worked as military lecturer.
 He has published several books about military history.

 During the Nazi occupation of Latvia in the World War II Peniķis was offered the post of general inspector of a newly formed Latvian Legion however he refused the offer.
-At the end of the Second World War he emigrated to Germany however in 1945 he decided to return to the new Latvian Soviet Socialist Republic.
+At the end of the Second World War he emigrated to Germany however, in 1945, he decided to return to the new Latvian Soviet Socialist Republic.
 He was not repressed and continued to research military history.
-Mārtiņš Peniķis died on 18 February 1964 in Riga.
+Mārtiņš Peniķis died on 18 February 1964 at the age of 89 in Riga.
 He is buried at the Riga Forest Cemetery.